 1. Nobody could read.
 Nobody.
-The illiteracy rate was 97%.
+The literacy rate was about 3%.
 This was true up until just a few hundred years ago.

 2. There were no printing presses.
 The only way to copy a book or a letter was to take a blank piece of papyrus and a quill and a pot of ink and copy it by hand.
 This was a tedious and laborious process.

 The (few) people who could read and write were called scribes.

 By the way: Christians will brag about how "well-attested" the New Testament is because "we have thousands and thousands of manuscripts!"
 What they don't tell you is that 90% of those manuscripts were copied (from a copy of a copy of a copy) more than 800 years after Jesus died.

 Now imagine that it's 449 CE.
 In a dark cell, a monk, who is allowed only one candle per week (candles were expensive), is hand-writing a copy of Isaiah ... in Hebrew.
 Or II Corinthians ... in Greek.
 Or Latin.

 On his desk, on the left-hand side, is an old scroll - a copy of a copy of a copy - of Isaiah.
 To the right of it is a blank page - his work surface.

 It is boring work.
 The room is not well lit.
 Corrective eyeglasses have not yet been invented.
 If the temperature outside is hot, the temperature in the cell is hot.
 If the temperature outside is cold, the temperature inside the cell is cold.